mobijoker/Cyber/_posts/Arthur/Articles/en/2015-09-27-how-to-fix-codemirror-editor-is-not-loading-content-until-clicked.md

 },1);
 ```

-The above Javascript code will refresh the CodeMirror editor after 1 second.
+The above Javascript code will refresh the CodeMirror editor after 1 millisecond.

 And it’s work.